-Slow release watering bag for new plantings and soaker hoses can also be used and will cut down on time spent watering.
+Slow release watering bag for new plantings and soaker hoses can also be used and will cut down on time established in the landscape.

 Recommended Espoma Granular Fertilizers

 (Holly-tone, Plant-tone, and Tree-tone)

 can be used as well.

-Typically, a spring feeding and fall feeding of Espoma fertilizer will be sufficient once plants have been established in the landscape
+Typically, a spring feeding and a fall feeding of Espoma fertilizer will be sufficient once plants have been